 Spider Web Protein Cookies Recipe

-For years, Halloween used to be the spookiest time of year for us healthy eaters.
-After all, a holiday revolving around sugar was never exactly the time to start whipping up sugar-free treats and handing out “organic” lollipops.
+Halloween used to be a spooky time of year for healthy eaters.
+After all, a holiday revolving around sugar was never exactly the time to start focusing on health foods.

-Luckily, healthy has come a long way in recent years with the availability of natural healthy sweeteners, gluten-free flours, and superfood add-ins.
-We show you how to take advantage of a healthy Halloween with these Paleo Spider Web Protein Cookies.
+Luckily, healthy treats have come a long way in recent years with the availability of natural sweeteners, gluten-free flours, and superfood add-ins.
+This year we’re bringing healthy back to Halloween with these nutrient-dense, high-protein Spider Web Cookies!

-These cookies are made with minimal, all-natural ingredients.
-Their base includes almond flour, eggs, and our collagen-rich Bone Broth Protein Powder, which supports healthy joints and can help combat the signs of aging (so, in essence, these aren’t just for the kids).
+These cookies are made with good-for-you paleo ingredients like almond flour and collagen-rich Bone Broth Protein Powder, which supports healthy joints and can help combat the signs of aging (so they’re not just for the kids).

-They’re rounded out with coconut sugar and enzyme-rich raw honey as sweeteners.
-Both of these natural sweeteners are loaded with antioxidants that can help fight DNA-damaging free radicals created by our environment (and, ironically, excess sugar and processed foods too).
+They’re sweetened with coconut sugar and enzyme-rich raw honey.
+Both of these natural alternatives are loaded with antioxidants that can help fight DNA-damaging free radicals created by our environment (and, ironically, excess sugar and processed foods too).

-The spider web frosting on these cookies is all-natural and simple as well, but not lacking in decadence for a moment.
-Made with coconut cream and another dash of raw honey, you simply can’t go wrong in creating a cookie so delicious and spooky, the kids won’t have a clue it’s a nourishing treat.
+The spider web frosting is simple and all-natural, made with coconut cream and another dash of raw honey.
+You simply can’t go wrong with this delicious and spooky cookie!
+The kids won’t have a clue it’s a nourishing treat.

 Spider Web Protein Cookies